By Sarah Conner and Lia Gorbach By Sarah Conner and Lia Gorbach | December 14, 2024 | Food & Drink, Feature, Guide, Guides,

 Faccia a Faccia

 Securing a seat after 5 p.m. at this coastal Italian eatery is no small feat, but certainly worth the wait.
-Helmed by Ken Oringer and Jamie Bissonnette, Faccia a Faccia offers a contemporary take on traditional recipes and seasonally inspired bites like grilled octopus, hamachi crudo, orecchiette baresi and squid ink trottole.
+Helmed by James Beard Award-winning chef Ken Oringer, Faccia a Faccia offers a contemporary take on traditional recipes and seasonally inspired bites like paccheri bolognese, hamachi crudo, grilled Nantucket bay scallop and lamb ribs.
 Before heading out, enjoy a nightcap at the downstairs wine bar, Bar Pallino.
 278 Newbury St., facciaafacciaboston.com

 Field & Vine